 For my 2019 setup, I am cracking open a brand new Leuchtturm 1917 notebook in a navy blue color.
-I got this notebook months ago, but I was saving it for exactly this purpose!
+I got this notebook months ago, but I was saving it for precisely this purpose!
 This post is going to break down the introductory layouts for my 2019 bullet journal and show them off!

 2019 Theme: Minimal Gold

-If you know me, you know I LOVE gold.
+If you know me, you know that I LOVE gold.
 Gold may be one of my top 3 favorite colors next to forest green and muted pink.
 So, this year I am focusing on the use of gold and minimal script font.
 I love the way it looks, and you can see this theme peeking through on nearly every page I have made so far.

 I have not yet figured out what I want to do with my title page this year.
 I rushed my 2018 title page and did not end up liking it very much.
 For this reason, I am holding off until I feel inspired.